kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 	- I went to find some of Rem's alcohol, fished out his flask.
 I put it back.
 Rem woke up and grabbed my wrist.
 Was super pissed off.
 	- Ria and I kept watch.
 Someone was watching us, Ria didn't want to go investigate them, I checked them.
 Ashy pale skin, female priestess.
 		- She's here to keep an eye on us.
 I asked why she speaks so well, many don't choose to take the offer of enlightenment, they choose to serve still.
 They were freed from the servitude of tyrants.
 I asked where she was from.
 From lands beyond the unsailable sea.
 Zidara.
 I waved Ria over to talk.
 			- She asked how Zidara got here.
 The Prophet/LG calmed the oceans to get them across.
 For a grander purpose.
 They believe in his purpose.
-She comes from the lands of the dragons,
+She comes from the lands of the dragons. s